Multi-Systemic Therapy (MST)

 MST participants work with a therapist for 4 to 6 months.
 The therapist is available 24 hours a day, 7 days a week, and sessions are held in the family's home.
-The treatment plan is designed with family members and is family-driven rather than therapist-driven.
-Attention is given to the things in the youth's and family's social network that are linked with antisocial behavior.
+The treatment plan is designed with family members.
+Attention is given to the things in the youth's and family's social network linked with antisocial behavior.
 Interpreters can be used if there is a language barrier.